tkragholm/sas7bdat-parser-rs/README.md

 Snapshot fixtures rely on datasets under `fixtures/raw_data/`.
 Large archives are ignored by `.gitignore` but are required for the full regression suite.

-## Citation

-If you use `sas7bdat-parser-rs` in academic work, please cite the JOSS paper once published.
-A `CITATION.cff` file will be added alongside the paper metadata.

 ## License